Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 I have added a chapter at the end of this guide where I talk more about the accessibility of the destinations.
 In short, only Brunico and Bolzano have a train station.
 The other destinations can be accessed with a mix of train and bus transportation, which can be quite time-consuming.

 I have often hired a car which saved me a ton of time, and honestly, it’s a must in summer because you will experience so much more of the Dolomites.
 There is just no comparison.
-In winter the cars have snow tyres and you will be able to experience different skiing areas, not just one.
+In winter the cars have snow tyres and you will be able to experience different alpine areas, not just one.

 I usually rent my cars on DiscoverCars, a very helpful website that compares car rental prices as well as car rental agencies based on the renters’ feedback (think it of an AirBnb of car rentals).